 Brake drums: Brake drums are your vehicle's drum brake system.
 They are hollow and turn with your vehicle's wheels.
 Brake drums are built with longevity and, with proper care, can last for over 100,000 miles depending on the environment you drive in.

 Brake fluid: Brake fluid activates the brake pistons, which causes your brake pads to slow your vehicle down.
 If there isn't enough brake fluid, the pistons won't activate properly.
-We at Schneider Automotive and Collision in Trempealeau recommend getting your brake fluid flushed and replaced when you come in for regular vehicle maintenance.
+We at Schneider Automotive & Collision Center in Trempealeau recommend getting your brake fluid flushed and replaced when you come in for regular vehicle maintenance.

 What Are the Different Types of Brake Rotors?